briandipalma/flux-for-components/README.md

 ## Right tool for the job

+There is clearly an overhead to building components in this fashion.
+So it's important to point out that this isn't meant to be the one true way to build components.
+In fact it would be more accurate

 For simple to medium complexity components this approach might not be work the overhead - in fact pure React without Flux might be enough.